pydanny/daniel.feldroy.com/posts/2014/beginners-guide-pycon-2014.md

 On the other hand, if you want a pre-PyCon challenge, I recommend getting the the following installed:

 - Modern versions of Python:
+    - python
-    - Python 2.7 (mandatory)
+  - tech 2.7 (mandatory)
+    - python
-    - Python 3.4 (Rather mandatory for Python 3 work)
+  - tech 3.4 (Rather mandatory for Python 3 work)

 - Be ready with source control.
 You should have installed and possess working knowledge with:
     - Git.
 Really make sure you have a GitHub account